-If, according to dependency theory, subordination affects peripheral nations, peripheral firms, peripheral financial sectors, and the working classes, what are the factors that shape it, and who benefits from it?
-The way in which domination is described differs, but emphasis tends to be placed on political and economic actors in the center, as well as, in some cases, the domestic ruling classes of the periphery (e.g. Baran 1957, Cardoso and Faletto 1979).
+If, according to dependency theory, subordination affects peripheral nations, firms, financial sectors, and working classes, what are the factors that shape it, and who benefits from it?
+The way in which domination is described differs, but emphasis tends to be placed on political and economic actors in the center, as well as, in some cases, the domestic ruling classes of the periphery (e.g. Baran, 1957, Cardoso & Faletto, 1979).
 However, much of dependency theory also explains the domination of the center in terms of structures and tendencies of capitalism (e.g. monopoly in the North, competitive pressures in the South), rather than pointing to concrete agents of domination.
-Instead, the causes are traced back to key historical moments of extraction and domination that have persisted across centuries and reproduced under the form of structural core-periphery relations (see also Fischer 2015; Kvangraven 2021).
+Instead, the causes are traced back to key historical moments of extraction and domination that have persisted across centuries and are reproduced under the form of core-periphery relations (see also Fischer, 2015; Kvangraven, 2021).